M06-Unit 9 Secure your virtual hub using Azure Firewall Manager

 7. On Policy tier, select Standard.

 8. Select Next : DNS Settings.
+Review but don’t make any changes.

-9. Select Next : TLS Inspection (preview).
+9. Select Next : TLS Inspection.
+Review but don’t make any changes.

 10. Select Next : Rules.